GryNagel/MixedRealityDevelopment/1-Getting-started/TASK1.md

 :information_source: The **Directional Light** is not needed for the HoloLens as it does not use lights.
 But you can keep it there if you want to.
 The **MixedRealityToolkit** is the configurations.
 The **MixedRealityPlayspace** contains the camera configurations, event system and Gaze provider.

 ## Save the scene
 After the settings are taken care of let's save our scene.
 We do so by going to **File -> Build settings** and selecting **Save as**.
 Save the scene inside the scenes folder.
-We will only be working with one scene when creating our first application so you can call it e.g "Main".
+Call it `UnityIntroduction`

 ## Check the settings